eggheads/eggdrop/doc/sphinx_source/modules/included.rst

     or save channel specific userfile information.

 :ref:`compress`
     This module provides support for file compression.
-With share module loaded this allows the bot to transfer compressed user files and, therefore, save a significant amount of bandwidth.
+With the share module loaded this allows the bot to transfer compressed user files and, therefore, save a significant amount of bandwidth.